 When a PRA set identified by a PRA Identifier was subscribed to report changes of UE presence in Presence Reporting Area by the PCF, the SMF additionally receives the PRA Identifier of the PRA set from the AMF, along with the individual PRA Identifier(s) belonging to the PRA set and indication(s) of whether the UE is inside or outside the individual Presence Reporting Area(s), as described in TS 23.501 [2].

-When the Out of credit detection trigger is set, the SMF shall inform the PCF about the PCC rules for which credit is no longer available together with the applied termination action.
+When the ‘Out of credit’ detection trigger is set, the SMF shall inform the PCF about the PCC rules for which quota is no longer available together with the applied termination action.

-When the Reallocation of credit detection trigger is set, the SMF shall inform the PCF about the PCC rules for which credit has been reallocated after credit was no longer available and the termination action was applied.
+When the Reallocation of quota detection trigger is set, the SMF shall inform the PCF about the PCC rules for which quota has been reallocated after quota was no longer available and the termination action was applied.

 The Start of application traffic detection and Stop of application traffic detection triggers shall trigger an interaction with PCF once the requested application traffic is detected (i.e. Start of application traffic detection) or the end of the requested application traffic is detected (i.e. Stop of application traffic detection) unless it is requested within a specific PCC Rule to mute such interaction for solicited application reporting or unconditionally in the case of unsolicited application reporting.
 The application identifier and service data flow descriptions, if deducible, shall also be included in the report.
 An application instance identifier shall be included in the report both for Start and for Stop of application traffic detection when service data flow descriptions are deducible.
 This is done to unambiguously match the Start and the Stop events.